General terms and conditions

 - The Counterparty may not set off any amounts with the amount to be paid in relation to an alleged counterclaim.

-- In the event of non-payment or an overdue payment, the Counterparty will be in default without any notice of default being required.
-As from the date such payment is due the Counterparty is required to pay the statutory (commercial) interest rate and reminder costs with a minimum of € 25 per invoice until the date of full payment.
+- In the event of non-payment or overdue payment, the Counterparty will be in default without any notice of default being required.
+As from the date, such payment is due the Counterparty is required to pay the statutory (commercial) interest rate and reminder costs with a minimum of € 25 per invoice until the date of full payment.
 Interest accrued in relation to a part of a month shall be calculated for a full month.

 - All payments received from the Counterparty shall be applied (i) first to the payment of all costs, expenses and accrued and unpaid interest and (ii) second to the repayment of the oldest overdue invoices, even if the Counterparty states that such payment relates to other invoices overdue.

 - In the event the Counterparty is in default due to breaching its obligations, the Counterparty shall be liable for all reasonable extrajudicial costs incurred in relation to obtaining payment.